Credit Card Processor Reviews: Don’t be a Sucker

 Credit card processors set pricing and terms on a per-business basis, making the general nature of processor reviews virtually worthless to your specific business.

-This fact is what makes processor reviews from Web sites such as TopTenREVIEWS utterly useless, dangerous and downright misleading.
+This fact is what makes processor reviews from web sites such as TopTenReviews useless, dangerous, and downright misleading.

-A processor can offer one business extremely competitive pricing, and then offer another business in the exact same industry horrible pricing.
+A processor can offer one business extremely competitive pricing, and then offer another business in the exact same industry very expensive pricing.
 This happens all the time.

 You cannot judge how competitive a processor's quote will be for your business through a processor review, because there's no guarantee you're getting the same pricing or terms as the reviewer.